 - Resume Six: this resume focuses on experience in the visual arts and museums.

 - Resume Seven: this resume is targeted to the performing arts.
+If you are a performing artist, fit resume on 8 x 10 paper and staple to back of headshot.

 - Fraternity Resume Samples: this worksheet shows how best to highlight your fraternity involvement and leadership.